MachinisteWeb/node-atlas/README.en.md

 }
 ```

-and use the following file to authorize the "multipart/data-form" encryption data type by POST only if you are authenticated by a JSON token :
+and use the following file to authorize the `"multipart/data-form"` encryption data type by POST only if you are authenticated by a JSON token:

 **middlewares/upload.js**